mddunlap924/HuggingFace-NLP-NBME/README.md

         return outs
 ```

-Typically, I setup a base execution of my training scripts so I can let the computer run continously.
-I find this helps with efficient use of my time because I can work on other tasks or leave the computer running for days while allowing for flexible training customizations.
-Training is customized by use of YAML configuration file found in the [cfg](https://github.com/mddunlap924/HuggingFace-NLP-NBME/tree/main/cfgs) folder.
-Execution of the configuration files is performed using the [execute_training_cfgs.sh](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/execute_training_cfgs.sh) file using the below code.
+Typically, I setup a bash execution for training so the computer can run continuously.
+This is very helpful with efficient use of your time because it allows you to work on other tasks and/or leave the computer running for days while still training flexible/customizable routines.
+Training is customized by use of YAML configuration files found in the [cfg](https://github.com/mddunlap924/HuggingFace-NLP-NBME/tree/main/cfgs) folder.
+Execution of the configuration files is performed using a simple bash script ([execute_training_cfgs.sh](https://github.com/mddunlap924/HuggingFace-NLP-NBME/blob/main/execute_training_cfgs.sh)) as shown in the below snippet.
 This workflow allows for lots of flexibility and customization during training.
 The training logs and metrics of interest are logged using [Weights and Biases](https://wandb.ai/site).

 ```shell
 # Bash script to execute customized model training.